The Brian Kendrick

 The smallest trainee at HBK's school but also among its most talented (Daniel Bryan was a fellow student), Kendrick traveled the world, competing in Mexico and Japan, where size isn't necessarily as important as it is in the States.
 After wrestling under a mask, coming up short against Kurt Angle and taking part in several demeaning stunts, like streaking through the arena delivering a singing telegram to The Undertaker, he joined WWE’s main roster in 2003 under the name Spanky after defeating Shannon Moore.

-Feeling he needed a little more seasoning, he put his WWE dreams on hold to hone his skills.
 After spending a year-and-a-half competing around the world, Kendrick returned to WWE in 2005 and teamed up with fellow HBK trainee Paul London.
-The duo dazzled the WWE Universe with their aerial acumen, quickly making their way into the WWE Tag Team Title picture.
-Kendrick & London defeated MNM for the titles at Judgment Day 2006 and held them for 331 days, a record that stands to this day.
+The duo dazzled the WWE Universe with their aerial acumen and defeated MNM for the tandem titles at Judgment Day 2006 before embarking on a 331-day reign.

 Perhaps no one was more shocked than Kendrick when Gentleman Jack Gallagher – the man he had been tormenting for weeks and repeatedly derided as a clown – suddenly formed a dangerous new alliance with The Man with a Plan.
 The two briefly joined up with Drew Gulak, but Kendrick was ruthlessly excavated from the group after showing the slightest sign of compassion for a downed local competitor who was subjected to a post-match beating from Gulak.